luizbossoi/cachepurger-for-wordpress/README.md

 Everytime you edit or post a new content the cache will be cleared.

 # Which pages this plugin purges?
 This plugin tries to clear all related paths to avoid dummy caching.
 This plugin purges:
-    -the post Slug URL (yoursite.com/the-post-name)
+  - the post Slug URL (yoursite.com/the-post-name)
   - the post Slug URL with and without WWW, with and without SSL (httpS/http)
   - your wordpress home URL (get_home_url())
   - your wordpress home URL with ending slash (get_home_url()/)

 # How to debug?
 This plugin has a debug section under the Settings page where you can see a textarea box with some informations about what's happening.